teleprint-me/qwen3.c/README.md

 ## Build the Inference Engine

 The inference engine is single-threaded by default.
+OpenMP support must be explicitly enabled (see below).
 It works, but it's **slow**, even with Q8 quantization.

-Multi-threaded support (e.g. using OpenMP) is planned via POSIX threading.
+POSIX threading support is planned.

 ### Default Make